Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: Properties of the Final catalog

 \subsection{The Final Metallicity Catalog}

 We apply the models in Section 3 and the corrections in Section 4 to the 220 million Gaia XP sources to generate the final metallicity catalog.
 The columns contained in the final metallicity catalog are listed in Table \ref{columns}.
-We provide several flags to indicate the reliability of our results， such as the `Region’ and `Flag’ in the catalog.
+Due to some sources falling outside the parameter range of our model, having poor observational quality, or suffering from inaccurate extinction estimates, our results may be unreliable for such stars.
+Therefore, we provide several flags to indicate the reliability of our results，such as the `Region’ and `Flag’ in the catalog.
+The `Region’ indicates that the source falls within the parameter range of our model and specifies the region from which the source’s photometric metallicity is derived.
+The `Flag’ denotes whether the result is reliable.
+For details, please refer to the caption of Table \ref{columns}.
 It is worth mentioning that the `isLSMC' column in the catalog is derived based on the following criteria, involving positions and proper motions to classify whether a source comes from the Large or Small Magellanic Cloud.
 Since the distances of sources from the Magellanic Clouds are often incorrect, which can cause incorrect $MG_{0XPSP}$ values, we substitute all results from sources originating from the Magellanic Clouds with results from the Giant I region without the $MG_{0XPSP}$ model.